Steel Framed House Mortgage

 Santander has a clear list of the types of property they will and won’t accept.
 Halifax is very open – it will depend on the property itself.
 These are examples of two very different approaches.
 Ultimately, the valuer who visits the property will have the final say.
 We may need to go to have a look elsewhere depending on what comes back in that report.

-As we speak in December 2023 you require a minimum of a 5% deposit to get a mortgage.
+It will vary, but as an example in December 2023 you require a minimum of a 5% deposit to get a mortgage.
 If you hit those criteria, a product is potentially available to you.

 If you’ve got the deposit, you meet the criteria for the product and your property is acceptable to the lender there’s no difference in the deposit for you or anybody buying a traditional build house.